flux2341/Aisling/README.md

 # Aisling
-Aisling is a personal vocabulary manager made with [Electron](https://electronjs.org/), [electron-json-storage](https://github.com/electron-userland/electron-json-storage) and [Split.js](https://nathancahill.github.io/Split.js/).
+Aisling is a personal vocabulary manager made with [Electron](https://electronjs.org/), [electron-json-storage](https://github.com/electron-userland/electron-json-storage), [electron-settings](https://github.com/nathanbuchar/electron-settings) and [Split.js](https://nathancahill.github.io/Split.js/).

 ## Current Features

 - view list of entries, view entry detail
 - create entry, edit entry, delete entry
 - entries are stored as json files
+- half-decent alert/confirm dialog
+- settings for 'storage location' and 'last entry open', file dialog for opening storage location

 ## Todo
-- add "are you sure?" to delete button, make 'word cannot be blank' and 'word must be unique' prettier
-- settings
-    - storage location
-    - arrangement of modules, module data
-    - last entry open
 - prompt for location for storage, save in settings
     - on startup, restore the state that the program was in before it was closed
 - add search box on top of word list